 Transfigure: Learning in Cultural Environments

-Transfigure will explore innovative learning initiatives in museums and galleries and stimulate discussion around the way cultural organisations provide learning opportunities to engage their visitors.
+Transfigure explored innovative learning initiatives in museums and galleries and stimulated discussion around the way cultural organisations provide learning opportunities to engage their visitors.

 When: Thursday 28 September 2017, 1pm-5.30pm

 James and Mary Emelia Mayne Centre (Building 11), University Drive, St Lucia, Brisbane

 Miri Young, Head of Learning Innovation, National Museum of New Zealand Te Papa Tongarewa